jeremylhour/python-docker/README.md

 # python-docker
-A container with python using Docker
+An image with python using Docker.
+For learning how to use Docker.